ANSANJAY/LinuxMemoryManagement/MemoryBasics/6_Low and High Memory/README.md

-## Detailed Notes on Low and High Memory 📚💼
+# Low and High Memory 📚💼

 ### Kernel's Address Space 🖥️📍

 Linux kernel operates in its own virtual address space distinct from user mode processes.
-This separation ensures both security and stability, as user processes can't directly access kernel structures or data.
+- This separation ensures both security and stability, as user processes can't directly access kernel structures or data.

 ### Kernel's Virtual Address Mappings 🗺️📌

 For the kernel to operate on physical memory (e.g., for caching, memory allocation, etc.), it must first map this physical memory into its own virtual address space.

-This mapping ensures that every physical byte of RAM has a corresponding virtual address in the kernel's address space.
+- This mapping ensures that every physical byte of RAM has a corresponding virtual address in the kernel's address space.

 ### Limitations on x86 🚫🔍

 On x86 architectures with a 32-bit address space and a 3G/1G split:

-- The kernel's virtual address space is restricted to 1 GB.
+- The **kernel's virtual address space is restricted to 1 GB**.

+- Of this,
-- Of this, only a portion can be used for mapping physical memory, as some of the address space is used by the kernel code itself and its data structures.
+  - only a portion can be used for mapping physical memory,
+  - as some of the address space is used by the kernel code itself and its data structures.

 - Because of this, the Linux kernel on these systems can only natively handle slightly less than 1 GB of physical memory.